 Committed to its fiduciary duties and responsibilities, the Board members meet at least five (5) times a year through meetings held on periodic intervals at such places as may be designated in the notice.
-Considering the operations of the Company, as well as its reportorial obligations to regulatory bodies, schedule of meetings of the Board, Audit and Risk Oversight Committee and Corporate Governance Committee is determined and relayed to the directors ahead of time to enable them to arrange their respective schedules and see to it that they are available to attend the said meetings.
+Considering the operations of the Company, as well as its reportorial obligations to regulatory bodies, schedule of meetings of the Board, Audit and Risk Oversight Committee and Corporate Governance Committee are determined and relayed to the directors ahead of time to enable them to arrange their respective schedules and see to it that they are available to attend the said meetings.
 The different Board Committees also meet, as and when necessary.
-Prior to the date of each meeting, the Corporate Secretary sends notices and agenda to each Director, together with other information/documents, to enable the Directors to actively participate and express their opinions, and for valuable discussions to take place during meetings.
+Prior to the date of each meeting, the Corporate Secretary sends notices and agenda to each Director, together with other information/documents, to enable the directors to actively participate and express their opinions, and for valuable discussions to take place during meetings.

-In 2019, the Board held four (4) regular meetings, one (1) organizational meeting and one (1) special meeting.
-The Board members also attended the 2019 RSM, as shown in the table below:
+In 2020, the Board held four (4) regular meetings, one (1) organizational meeting and one (1) special meeting.
+The Board members also attended the 2020 RSM, as shown in the table below:

-2019 BOARD MEETING ATTENDANCE
+2020 BOARD MEETING ATTENDANCE

-DESIGNATION MAY 30, 2019 BOARD OF DIRECTORS REGULAR STOCKHOLDERS' MEETING (RSM) ORGANIZATIONAL MEETING BOARD MEETING ATTENDANCE Eduardo M. Cojuangco, Jr. Chairman and Chief Executive Officer Present Present 6/6 Ramon S. Ang President Present Present 6/6 Francisco S. Alejo III Director Present Present 6/6 Aurora T. Calderon Director Present Present 6/6 Leo S. Alvez Director Present Present 6/6 Gabriel S. Claudio Director Present Present 6/6 Mario K. Surio Director Present Present 6/6 Minita V. Chico-Nazario Lead Independent Director Present Present 6/6 Aurora S. Lagman Independent Director Present Present 6/6
+June 23, 2020 Board of Directors Designation REGULAR STOCKHOLDERS MEETING (RSM) ORGANIZATIONAL MEETING BOARD MEETING ATTENDANCE Eduardo M. Cojuangco, Jr. Chairman and Chief Executive Officer N/A N/A 2/6 Ramon S. Ang President Present Present 6/6 Francisco S. Alejo III Director Present Present 6/6 Aurora T. Calderon Director Present Present 6/6 Leo S. Alvez Director Present Present 6/6 Gabriel S. Claudio Director Present Present 6/6 Mario K. Surio Director Present Present 6/6 Francis H. Jardeleza Director N/A N/A 4/6 Minita V. Chico-Nazario Lead Independent Director Present Present 6/6 Aurora S. Lagman Independent Director Present Present 6/6